quixio/quix-streams/README.md

 - produce time-series and event data to a Kafka topic.
 - consume time-series and event data from a Kafka topic.
-- process data by creating pipelines using <b>publish–subscribe</b> pattern.
+- process data by creating pipelines using the <b>publish–subscribe</b> pattern.
-- Group data by streams to send different type of data (Timeseries, events, metadata or binary) into one ordered stream of data.
+- Group data by streams to send different types of data (Timeseries, events, metadata or binary) into one ordered stream of data.

 ## What is time-series data?